ITRN 500 Global Political Economy

 Week 15 Discussion Board: Please see above under Assignment Descriptions.
 Post one question/comment to the discussion board and to respond to one question/comment.

-Week 16: Final Exam (May 8-May 14)
+Week 16: Final Exam (April 29-May 5)

 Policies and Expectations